Alicia Is Going To College And Working A Fulltime Job

 • Create a Detailed Schedule: Develop a comprehensive schedule that includes classes, work hours, study time, meal breaks, and personal time.
 Be realistic about how much time each activity requires.

-• Use Digital Calendars and Planners: Utilize digital calendars, planners, and task management apps to keep track of deadlines, appointments, and commitments.
+• Use Digital Calendars and Planners: make use of digital calendars, planners, and task management apps to keep track of deadlines, appointments, and commitments.
 Set reminders to ensure you don't miss important events.

 • Time Blocking: Allocate specific blocks of time for particular activities.
 This can help you stay focused and avoid multitasking, which can reduce productivity.